beer-psi/aptDL/README.md

 ```

 # Paid packages with the Payment Providers API
-Edit the accompanied authentication.json with your own details, then invoke the script with `-auth .\authentication.json`
+Edit authentication.json with your own details, then invoke the script with `-auth .\authentication.json`

 Example `authentication.json`:
 ```